 Step on these points to enable your hybrid model to work well.

-To get rid of the negative sides of remote working, it is vital to keep tabs on its impact on employees’ engagement and productivity levels.
+It is vital to keep tabs on its impact on employees’ engagement and productivity levels to get rid of the negative sides of remote working.
 Employee collaboration is one of the most common de-merit of remote work.
 Hence, it is necessary to understand the consequences of employees being physically separated.

 Employees decide where to work on the basis of what they need to get their work done (39%) and who else is going to be at the workplace that day (37%).

-Keeping a check on employees’ preferences and their nature of work is mandatory for setting up a successful hybrid workplace.
+It is mandatory to keep a check on employees’ preferences and their nature of work for setting up a successful hybrid workplace.

-Achieving good organizational alignment has never been an easy task.
+It is not an easy task to achieve good organizational alignment.
 Today it is has become highly important.
 Hybrid work makes organizational alignment difficult to achieve.
 This is why making room for clear communication around an organization’s strategy, goals, mission, and vision becomes part of the new order.

 Unfortunately, only 61% of workers feel they receive the exact information related to what is happening in their office.